Positives

 Flex

 Feels medium stiff at first, but like all Lib Tech boards, it softens up the more you ride it.
-After about 20 days it will break in and be more like a medium flexing board.
+After about 20 days, it will break in and become more like a medium-flexing board.
 Even from day one, it’s pretty easy to butter, press, and play around on the mountain.

 Switch